Dark Horses – Ten to Follow in Novice Hurdles

 The run up to Christmas is full of top-quality jump racing in Britain.
 Cheltenham’s November meeting is done and dusted.
 Next up is Haydock’s Betfair Chase, followed by Newbury’s three-day Winter Carnival featuring the Ladbrokes Trophy.

 The following Saturday has the Tingle Creek Chase at Sandown and Aintree’s Becher Chase over the Grand National fences.
 Then it’s Cheltenham’s December meeting followed by Ascot’s Grade 1 Long Walk Hurdle.
-And before you know, it’s Christmas, with eight Boxing Day cards in Britain plus three in Ireland.
+And before you know it, it’s Christmas, with eight Boxing Day cards in Britain plus three in Ireland.

 The top trainers have already run some of their leading hopes, although lack of rain has resulted in several holding fire with those who need cut in the ground.
 But there are plenty who may slip under the radar in the coming weeks.
 Where better to focus attention on those unexposed ‘dark’ horses than the yards of Paul Nicholls and Nicky Henderson.
 After all, between them they’ve won the trainers’ championships for the last 16 years.